-Let me get to the point though.
-Let me tell you why you should add protein to your chocolate:
+Let us show you why you should add protein to your chocolate:

 You should add protein to your chocolate to make it more filling!
 And to turn it into a proper functional food, a power snack.
 By adding protein to your chocolate, you turn it from what is basically pretty much just carbs and fat into something that is carbs + fat + protein.
 A more complete snack, you know?
 A much more filling snack.